hknutzen/Netspoc-API/README.md

 #### add_rule

 Add rule to existing service.
-Permit rules are appended at end of existing rules.
+Permit rule is appended at end of existing rules.
-Deny rules are added after last existing deny rule.
+Deny rule is added after last deny rule if one exists or as first rule otherwise.

 Parameters: